Electric Vehicle Tax Credit 2024: A Complete Guide

 What is the Electric Vehicle Tax Credit?

 The electric vehicle tax credit, or EV credit, is like a discount the government gives you when you purchase an electric or plug-in hybrid car.
 It’s not cash back, but it can reduce how much you owe in taxes.
 You can get a maximum discount of $7,500 for new electric cars.
-If you buy a used electric car, the discount is up to $4,000, limited to 30% of the sale price, but it can’t be more than 30% of the car’s price.
-You can only get a discount for one car.
-Starting in 2024, you can use this discount directly at the car dealership to make the car cheaper by the discount amount.
-This way, more people can take advantage of the savings when buying an electric car.
+If you buy a used electric car, the discount is up to $4,000, limited to 30% of the sale price, but it can’t exceed that percentage of the car’s price.

 Used EVs are now eligible.